rpritr/VPKP-Vaje/README.md

-# 🛡️ Cybersecurity — Tutorials (MAG, KV, 15 hours)
+# 🛡️ Personal Cyber Security — Tutorials (MAG, KV, 15 hours)

 The repository contains tutorials for the course **Personal Cybersecurity** (MAG, CS), which include practical tasks for developing basic skills in protecting and raising awareness of individual security in cyberspace.
 Each tutorial has its own folder with a README.md file containing an introduction, objectives, description of activities, analysis, and questions for reflection.